pelagia123/todo-list-tutorial/workshops/blog-editor/06_connect_database.md

  - **Excerpt**:  which will show a summary of post in blog card.
  - **Slug**:  which will show the URL slug for a post.

-Run the following command to generate the excerpt pipe.

-    ng g p custompipes/excerpt
+We will create a a new pipe named ExcerptPipe.
+Right-click on the folder 📁```custompipes``` and then navigate to 'Angular Generator', select 'Pipe' and provide the name ‘excerpt.

 Replace the `transform` method with the following, as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/custompipes/excerpt.pipe.ts#L5-L12](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/custompipes/excerpt.pipe.ts#L5-L12)